apache/qpid-jms/qpid-jms-docs/Configuration.md

 ## TCP Transport Configuration options

-When connected to a remote using plain TCP these options configure the behavior of the underlying socket.
+When connected to a remote using plain TCP these options configure the behaviour of the underlying socket.
 These options are appended to the connection URI along with the other configuration options, for example:

       amqp://localhost:5672?jms.topicPrefix=foo&transport.connectTimeout=30000